Connections-Business-Directory/Connections/README.txt

 * DEV: Update `dist` files.
 * DEV: phpDoc update.

-= 9.6 05/20/2020 =
-* NEW: Introduce `cnEntry::getDeletePermalink()` and `cnOutput::deletePermalink()`.
-* NEW: Add `delete` to supported permalink types in `cnURL::permalink()`.
-* NEW: Introduce the Content Blocks API.
-* NEW: Introduce the Custom Fields, Entry Meta and Entry Management Content Blocks.
-* TWEAK: Correct `implode()` parameter usage for PHP 7.4 so it does not generate a warning.
-* TWEAK: Check for array key to prevent PHP warning.
-* TWEAK: Use `is_file()` instead of `file_exists()` to test if image exists.
-* TWEAK: Set `font-style` of brand icons to `normal` to help prevent theme's from making them bold and/or italic.
-* TWEAK: Further improve the REST API by better defining the schema, support the `_fields` parameter to reduce response size while improving response time and adding support for the `DELETE` request to delete an Entry.
-* TWEAK: Improve the Carousel block by querying the REST for only the required fields.
-* TWEAK: Refactor `cnOutput::getContentBlock()` to utilize the Content Block API.
-* TWEAK: Remove the hardcoded "Custom Fields" so it can be refactored using the Content Block API.
-* BUG: Pass expected parameters for the `setted_transient` and `set_transient_{$key}` actions.
-* BUG: Define variable before use.
-* OTHER: Correct typo.
-* OTHER: Correct misspelling.
-* DEV: Update npm and dev dependencies.
-* DEV: phpDoc corrections.

-= 9.5.1 04/28/2020 =
-* NEW: Introduce the `getEditPermalink()` and the `editPermalink()` functions.
-* TWEAK: Add permalink root to attributes in the `cn_permalink` filter.
-* BUG: Fix instances where "Sorry, you are not allowed to access this page." error message would display when attempting to edit a category on the Connections Categories admin page.
-* DEV: phpDoc updates.

-= 9.5 04/20/2020 =
-* NEW: Introduce the `[cn-entry]` shortcode.
-* TWEAK: Do not render the character section heads if the character index has been disabled.

 == Upgrade Notice ==

-= 9.5 =
-It is recommended to backup before updating.
-Requires WordPress >= 4.7.12 and PHP >= 5.6.20 PHP version >= 7.1 recommended.

-= 9.5.1 =
-It is recommended to backup before updating.
-Requires WordPress >= 4.7.12 and PHP >= 5.6.20 PHP version >= 7.1 recommended.

-= 9.6 =
-It is recommended to backup before updating.
-Requires WordPress >= 4.7.12 and PHP >= 5.6.20 PHP version >= 7.1 recommended.

 = 9.7 =
 It is recommended to backup before updating.
 Requires WordPress >= 4.7.12 and PHP >= 5.6.20 PHP version >= 7.2 recommended.